In-Person & Online Worship

 23676 Birtcher Dr., Lake Forest, CA 92630

-Starting June 2nd, there will be a blue bucket in the front of Tapestry for food donations Donations will go to South County Outreach and other local organizations serving those without homes.
+There is a blue bucket in the front of Tapestry for food donations Donations will go to South County Outreach and other local organizations serving those without homes.

 Examples of foods to donate: